 On-Campus Interviewing: Students and alumni have the opportunity to schedule on-campus interviews with employers throughout the academic year.

-Career Placement for Graduating Students: The CMC facilitates networking and employment opportunities enabling students and alumni to obtain satisfactory placement.
+Career Enhancement for Graduating Students and Alumni: The CMC facilitates networking and employment opportunities enabling students and alumni to obtain satisfactory employment.